 This session presents an overview of local government and its relationship to other governmental bodies.
 Students receive first-hand experience in civic leadership by campaigning and running for public office in a mock city council election.
 Opportunities are provided throughout the day to interact with current and former public office holders as well as public service administrators.
 One of the goals of the program, and this session, in particular, is to familiarize the class with methods of effecting change through the governmental process.

-Day Chairs: Newell Arnerich (lead), Andy Li, Paige Meyer, and Dominique Yancey
+Day Chairs: Newell Arnerich (lead), Lisa Bobadilla, Bill Clarkson, Mitchell Hopson, and Dominique Yancey

 The goal of this session is to explore some of the serious domestic issues facing families, children and the elderly in the San Ramon Valley.
 Through the fieldwork and class discussions, the program participants will discover what resources are available to address these issues, as well as identify how to access these resources.
 It is also a day in which volunteer opportunities with non-profit human services providers are discussed.

-Day Chairs: Bill Clarkson (lead), Elizabeth Graswich, and Andy Li
+Day Chairs: Tim Traver (lead), David Behring, Lisa Bobadilla, Kathy Chiverton, Elizabeth Graswich, and Andy Li